Black History Month UK 2022

 How to Celebrate Black History Month UK

-There are several ways you could celebrate Black History Month 2021.
-You could check out black owned business.
-For example, check out the black owned bar that’s just opened near you or that new restaurant.
+There are several ways you could celebrate Black History Month 2022.
+You could check out black-owned businesses near you.

 You can do some research for yourself on influential black people in your industry or field.
 Listen to UK podcasters and educate yourself on black culture, history and music.

 At Amicus, we’re focused on all things tech.
 So, we’ve decided to spotlight 13 black pioneers.

 13 Black People in Tech You Should Know